schnerring/terraform-azurerm-aadds/README.md

 # Azure Active Directory Domain Services (AADDS) Module

+## This Module Is Deprecated

+With [v2.69.0 of the official Terraform azurerm provider](https://github.com/terraform-providers/terraform-provider-azurerm/releases/tag/v2.69.0) released two weeks ago, the [`active_directory_domain_service`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/active_directory_domain_service) and [`active_directory_domain_service_replica_set`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/active_directory_domain_service_replica_set) resources are now available.
+If you are newly adding AADDS, there is no point in reading any further — use the official resources.

+I will switch in the coming weeks and write a short migration guide for the people using my [AADDS Terraform module](https://registry.terraform.io/modules/schnerring/aadds/azurerm/latest).

+---

 Terraform module for deploying Azure Active Directory Domain Services (AADDS), providing the same configuration options as the AADDS configuration wizard in the Azure Portal.

 It uses version `2021-03-01` of the [`Microsoft.AAD/domainServices`](https://docs.microsoft.com/en-us/azure/templates/microsoft.aad/2021-03-01/domainservices) ARM template to deploy AADDS.
 Besides the notes below, more information regarding setup requirements is available [in the official Azure GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/101-AAD-DomainServices).